ynsta/steamcontroller/README.md

 # Standalone Steam Controller Portable Driver

-This project is a driver for steam controller to be used where steam client can't be installed.
+This project is a standalone userland driver for the steam controller to be used where steam client can't be installed.

 The Initial target is GNU/Linux if some developpers are insterred to add support for Windows any contribution is welcomed.

-For the moment only the usb message dumper works.
+For the moment only the usb message dumper works, the simple xbox360 emulator is almost finished.

 This project is licenced under MIT Licence.